 Road Resurfacing Program

-Asphalt roads are visually inspected on an annual basis as described below.
-The Harford County Highway Maintenance Division performs inspections on the County's tar & chip and earth roads on a regular or as-needed basis.
+Asphalt roads are visually inspected annually.
+The Harford County Highway Maintenance Division performs inspections on the county's tar and chip and earth roads on a regular or as-needed basis.

-The County performs annual inspections to assess road conditions and determine the types of improvement required.
-These annual inspections look for a number of specific road distresses including road settlement, the amount (and type) of road cracking, the amount of patching/potholes, and ride quality.
-Engineering staff then use a nationally recognized formula to evaluate specific stresses on a roadway, called the Pavement Condition Index or PCI, to quantify road inspections - with a score ranging from 0 to 100.
+The county performs annual inspections to assess road conditions and determine the types of improvement required.
+These annual inspections look for a number of specific road distresses, including road settlement, the amount (and type) of road cracking, the amount of patching/potholes, and ride quality.
+Engineering staff then uses a nationally recognized formula to evaluate specific stresses on a roadway, called the Pavement Condition Index or PCI, to quantify road inspections - with a score ranging from 0 to 100.

-Routine Maintenance (90 – 100 PCI): Roads with condition ratings above 90 require only routine maintenance such as sweeping, crack sealing, and minor pothole repairs.
-Highways maintenance forces handle these operations.
+- Routine maintenance (90 – 100 PCI): Roads with condition ratings above 90 require only routine maintenance such as sweeping, crack sealing, and minor pothole repairs.
+Highways maintenance staff handles these operations.

-- Resurfaced Roads (65 - 75 PCI): These roads have some stone or subgrade soil base failure (less than 10% of the surface area), surface no longer having proper pavement cross slop or roadway slope grade and a significant amount of roadway surface cracking evident.
-For repair, these roads have areas cut and patched, wedge and leveled, cracks sealed and then the entire road is resurfaced with 1½ - 2 inches of hot mix asphalt.
+- Resurfaced roads (65 - 75 PCI): These roads have some stone or subgrade soil base failure (less than 10% of the surface area), surface no longer having proper pavement cross slope or roadway slope grade and a significant amount of roadway surface cracking evident.
+For repair, areas of these roads are cut and patched, wedged and leveled, the cracks are sealed and then the entire road is resurfaced with 1½ - 2 inches of hot mix asphalt.

-- Rehabilitated Roads (55 - 65 PCI): These roads have significant surface deterioration, alligator cracking, (cluster of small cracks similar in appearance to the back of an alligator and caused by water eroding away the road's base course), sections missing, and some base failures, but otherwise reasonably acceptable subgrades.
+- Rehabilitated roads (55 - 65 PCI): These roads have significant surface deterioration, alligator cracking (a cluster of small cracks that look like the back of an alligator and caused by water eroding away the road's base course), missing sections, and some base failures, but otherwise reasonably acceptable subgrades.
 Rehabilitation of these roads involves cutting and patching the deteriorated areas and then removing and replacing the surface.

 A brief review of the Road Maintenance Program shows that as a road ages, it gradually deteriorates on a parabolic curve, dramatically decreasing in quality once the deterioration reaches a certain point (see below).

-Furthermore, once that deterioration starts, the cost to repair the road dramatically increases (the chart shows comparative figures for various road repair options.)
-It is the goal of the County’s road resurfacing program to ensure the highest quality roads possible based upon the annual budget allowance received to maintain those roads.
-In the mid-90s, the Federal Highway Administration began backing a road maintenance schedule that focused more on extending the pavement life than in fixing severely damaged roads.
-In particular, they stressed that it is far less expensive to maintain a good road, then to reconstruct a bad road.
-Therefore, the Division of Engineering strives to keep the good roads in good condition by performing a Preventive Maintenance effort on them approximately every 5-7 years.
+Once that deterioration starts, the cost to repair the road dramatically increases (the chart shows comparative figures for various road repair options).
+It is the goal of the county’s road resurfacing program to ensure the highest quality roads possible based upon the annual budget allowance received to maintain those roads.
+In the mid-1990s, the Federal Highway Administration began backing a road maintenance schedule that focused more on extending the pavement life than in fixing severely damaged roads.
+In particular, they stressed that it is far less expensive to maintain a good road, than to reconstruct a bad road.
+Therefore, the Division of Engineering strives to keep the good roads in good condition by performing a preventive maintenance effort on them approximately every five to seven years.
 The chart below shows the preferred pavement life cycle based upon this approach.

-For additional information, please contact the County's Resurfacing Project Manager, Tim Dorbit at firstname.lastname@example.org or the Project Engineer, Glen Hebel at email@example.com.
+For additional information, please contact the county's resurfacing project manager, Tim Dorbit, at firstname.lastname@example.org or the Chief Engineer, Glen Hebel, at email@example.com.